zhangbsn-gt/developer.gov.sg/collections/_communities/building-a-community/resources/interview-with-mindy-lim.md

     <div class="sgds-card-content">
       <img class="has-text-center margin-right--sm" src="/assets/img/building-a-community-interview-mindy-lim.png" alt="Picture of Mindy Lim">
 	  <p>
-	    Mindy Lim is a Community Manager under the Data Science & Artificial Intelligence Division (DSAID) in GovTech.
+	    Mindy Lim is a Central Engagement Manager under the Data Science & Artificial Intelligence Division (DSAID) in GovTech.
 As part of the team’s overall capability development initiatives to upskill public officers in all things Data Science and AI, she leads the Data Science Connect (DSC) and Data Arcade Tournament (DAT) events together with her team, uplifting agencies in their data transformation journeys.
 	  </p>
 	</div>
   </div>